DCASE-REPO/bulbul_bird_detection_dcase2018/readme.md

 Bird audio detection challenge 2017
 ===================================

-This is a submission for the [bird audio detection challenge 2017](http://machine-listening.eecs.qmul.ac.uk/bird-audio-detection-challenge/) using convolutional neural networks (CNNs) working on spectrograms.
+This is the winning submission for the [bird audio detection challenge 2017](http://machine-listening.eecs.qmul.ac.uk/bird-audio-detection-challenge/) using convolutional neural networks (CNNs) working on spectrograms.

 Contact address: Thomas Grill (thomas.grill@ofai.at)